The Integrated Disability Evaluation System (IDES)

 What is the Medical Evaluation Board?

 The Medical Evaluation Board (MEB) is the first board in the IDES.
-They review your conditions and forward the conditions they feel make you Unfit for Duty on to the Physical Evaluation Board for rating.
+They review your conditions and forward the conditions they feel are medically unacceptable to the Physical Evaluation Board for an Unfit for Duty determination.

 What is the Physical Evaluation Board?

-The Physical Evaluation Board (PEB) is the final Board before separation from the military.
-The PEB reviews your conditions and makes the final determination on which conditions make you Unfit for Duty and assign them the ratings the VA has determined.
+The Physical Evaluation Board (PEB) is the final Board before a medical discharge from the military.
+The PEB reviews your conditions and makes the final determination on which conditions make you Unfit for Duty and assign them the ratings issued by the VA.

 What if I don't agree with the PEB's decision?

-You have the right to appeal to PEB's decision.
-Your case will then be reviewed by the Formal Physical Evaluation Board (FPEB).
+You have the right to appeal the PEB's decision.
+If you appeal, your case will then be reviewed by the Formal Physical Evaluation Board (FPEB).